Black hole (networking): Black hole filtering

 A null route or black hole route is a network route (routing table entry) that goes nowhere.
 Matching packets are dropped (ignored) rather than forwarded, acting as a kind of very limited firewall.
 The act of using null routes is often called blackhole filtering.
-The rest of this article deals with null routing in the Internet Protocol (IP).

-Black hole filtering refers specifically to dropping packets at the routing level, usually using a routing protocol to implement the filtering on several routers at once, often dynamically to respond quickly to distributed denial-of-service attacks.
+Black hole filtering refers specifically to dropping packets at the routing level, usually using a routing protocol to implement the filtering on several routers at once, often dynamically to respond quickly to distributed denial-of-service attacks (DDoS).